vuteo/M-7F-HUNT3R/README.md

 # 4. Data Exploration
   Exploratory Data Analysis (EDA) helps us understand the data.
 The main points from EDA are:
-- Smoking and Medical Charges: There is a strong link between smoking and medical costs.
+- **Smoking and Medical Charges**: There is a strong link between smoking and medical costs.
 Smokers usually pay much higher medical bills.
 - Age and Charges: Medical costs rise with age, especially for people over 50.
 This shows that older people often face higher medical expenses.
 - BMI and Charges: People with a higher BMI (who are overweight or obese) have higher medical costs.
 Obesity is a big reason for these higher charges.
 - Region Differences: Medical costs are different in each region.
 People living in the southeast region usually have to pay more.